wyatt8740/IBM3161-font/X11/README.md

 If you're trying to get this working and you log in in using CDE (Common Desktop Environment), note that `~/.Xresources` is not sourced on login by CDE.
-To load the resources, add the following line to `~/.dtprofile` to make it load your `~/.Xresources` file:
+To load the resources, add the following line to `~/.dtprofile`.
 ````
 xrdb -merge ~/.Xresources
 ````